abigailjcampbell/dsc-phase-2-project-v3/README.md

 ### Repository Structure
-images Folder: images used in this ReadMe data Folder: contains the  cleaned and combined data sets
+images Folder: images used in this ReadMe data Folder: contains the  cleaned and combined data sets pdfs Folder: contains the pdfs turned in as part of this project, including the presentation
 zippedData: contains the original data sets data_analysis.ipynb: the jupyter notebook containing the primary analyses movie_data_erd.jpeg: image showing the structure of the IMDB SQL database